Who is a volunteer?

 Is there a required form to be completed for a volunteer?

-Yes, the Conditions of Volunteer Service form and the Volunteer COVID-19 Vaccination Reporting and Exemption Request Form must be fully completed.
+Yes, the Conditions of Volunteer Service form must be fully completed.
 The Conditions of Volunteer Service form must be fully signed by both the volunteer and supervisor.
 Assigned duties and an estimate of volunteer hours are to be completed by the volunteer supervisor.
 A Conditions of Volunteer Service form must be completed each fiscal year (July 1-June 30).
 If the volunteer assignment continues beyond June 30th of any year, a new form must be completed.
-If a person is volunteering or a guest visiting or lecturing to a class for less than two hours with no minors participating, a volunteer form is not required.
+If a person is volunteering or a guest visiting or lecturing to a class for less than two hours, a volunteer form is not required.

 What do I do with the Conditions of Volunteer Service form once completed?